WillemVanCaspel/PRISM/README.md

 - compile
 - sbash modrun.sh

-A more comprehensive tutorial on how to run and configure the model using simplified (dummy) input files is given in the tutorial.md file in the source directory.
+A more comprehensive tutorial on how to run and configure the model using simplified (dummy) input files is given in the README.md file in the tutorial directory.

 Relevant literature
 -----------------------------------